 2. Give Your Offers a Personal Touch

 According to Campaign Monitor, personalized emails result in significantly higher click-through and transactional rates.
+No surprise there, right?

 Let’s say you have a customer repeatedly buy boots from your ecommerce store.
 Wouldn’t it make sense to offer them the occasional discount on, you know, boots as opposed to cashmere sweaters?